tmtsoftware/esw-ts/docs/src/main/common/response-handling.md

-# Response Handling
+# Response Handling in ESW-TS

-This sections helps to understand how responses have been modeled in TMT architecture and, also how they can be handled at UI application side.
+This section helps to understand how responses have been modeled in TMT architecture and, also how they can be handled at UI application side.

-If you have not gone the Services Section, We recommend you to check @ref[Services](../services/index.md) out first.
+If you have not gone the Services Section, we recommend you to check @ref[Services](../services/index.md) out first.
 Assuming you have read through the Services section and what all types of response can be returned by the Service of your current interest.

 The Response types are Union types/ADT's.
 All of them are tagged by `_type` field, this field provides information at compile time to developers of all possible response variation at runtime for the current response.